Condoms and Comedy to the Rescue in Thailand

 Mechai launched the 100% condom campaign in 1991 with the backing of then-Prime

-Minister Anand Panyarachun, who appointed Mechai to his Cabinet and put him in
+Minister Anand Panyarachun, who appointed Mechai to his Cabinet and put him

-family planning, recognized that Thailand was on the brink of a catastrophic
+of family planning, recognized that Thailand was on the brink of a catastrophic

 AIDS epidemic, centered mainly in the country's illegal but thriving sex trade.